Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Associative Memories

 \subsection{Other models for Associative Memory}

-The term ``associative memory'' has become a catch-all term for many different types of Content Addressable Memories (CAMs), including models like Sparse Distributed Memories~\cite{jaeckel1989alternative,kanerva1988sparse},Memory Networks~\cite{weston2015Memory}, Key-Value Memories~\cite{tyulmankov2021Biological,miller2016KeyValue}, Hopfield Networks~\cite{hopfield1982Neural,hopfield1984Neurons}, and Boltzmann Machines~\cite{hinton1984boltzmann,ackley1985learning,hinton2002Training}.
-Even the popular attention mechanism in Transformers~\cite{vaswani2017Attention} is itself a differentiable form of associative memory~\cite{ramsauer2022Hopfield} where tokens act as queries to retrieve values stored by the other tokens.
-In this paper we have considered a particular class of AMs that refers to systems with a defined Lyapunov function -- that is, a CAM must have both a tractable energy function and guaranteed stable states to be considered in this survey.
-The paradigmatic examples of this class of AMs is of course the Hopfield Network (HN)~\cite{hopfield1982Neural, hopfield1984Neurons} and its modern counterparts~\cite{krotov2017dense,krotov2021Hierarchical} which have been discussed in earlier sections.
+The term ``associative memory'' has become a catch-all term for many different types of Content Addressable Memories (CAMs), including models like Sparse Distributed Memories~\cite{jaeckel1989alternative,kanerva1988sparse}, Memory Networks~\cite{weston2015Memory}, Key-Value Memories~\cite{tyulmankov2021Biological,miller2016KeyValue}, and Boltzmann Machines~\cite{hinton1984boltzmann,ackley1985learning,hinton2002Training}.
+Even the attention mechanism in Transformers~\cite{vaswani2017attention} is a differentiable form of associative memory~\cite{ramsauer2022Hopfield} where tokens act as queries to retrieve values stored by the other tokens.
+To be considered in this survey, a CAM must be a fixed-point attractor with tractable energy, like the paradigmatic Hopfield Net.